 To ensure a good sawing result, it is important that the rails are completely level.
-Earlier, we have adjusted the levelness along the long sides of the bed.
-Now the bed is to be adjusted on its short sides.
-Place a spirit level on a cross bunk and adjust the leveling feet until the rails are on a level.
-Repeat this procedure on all cross bunks until the rails are on a level along the whole length of the bed.
+Earlier, we have adjusted the levelness along the long sides of the rail frame.
+Now the rail frame is to be adjusted on its short sides.
+Place a spirit level on a cross bunk and adjust the levelling feet until the rails are on a level.
+Repeat this procedure on all cross bunks until the rails are on a level along the whole length of the rail frame.